Questions Before You Go

 Pack the minimum you think you will need and then discard half of that.
 Do not take more on any given excursion than you can carry easily yourself a quarter of a mile.

-The Saloni in Loring Hall has a piano and CD player.
-Those interested might want to bring their own music or CD’s.
+The Saloni in Loring Hall has a piano and a few guitars, and those interested in playing it should bring their own music.

 SHOULD I BRING MY COMPUTER?

-Members generally bring their own laptops and have experienced little trouble bringing them into the country.
+Members generally bring their own laptops.
 There is also a computer lab in the School which is available to Members at all times and is equipped with PCs, Macintoshes, printers, and scanners.
-A limited number of general applications are available in the computer lab, including word processing, database, spreadsheet, and graphics programs, but Members should make sure their computers are equipped with whatever programs they are accustomed to using.
+A limited number of general applications are available in the computer lab, including word processing, database, spreadsheet, and graphics programs (e.g., the Adobe suite), but Members should make sure their computers are equipped with whatever programs they are accustomed to using.

 Internet access from computers in the computer lab or from Members’ own computers is available.
-Within the library, Members can connect to the internet both through wireless and ethernet connections.
-However, Members who wish to connect to the internet from their tables in the library should make every effort to bring computers equipped with wireless cards since the majority of seats in the library are not yet wired with ethernet connections.
+Within the library, Members can connect to the internet both through wireless connections.
 There is wireless internet access available in Loring Hall.